The Main Key Points of This Article

 How is Tulsi consumed?
 The tradition offers a wide array, from cold, hot, or dried leaf tea to powdered leaf, alcohol tinctures, oil preparations, and even formulations using the seed, root, and stem.

 What we find in Tulsi is more than an herb; it's a confluence of science, tradition, and spirituality.
-Its complexity is not just chemical but cultural, and its benefits reach far beyond what we can measure in a lab.
+Its complexity is chemical and cultural, and its benefits reach far beyond what we can measure in a lab.

 How Holy Basil Works in the Brain

-Holy Basil might seem a modest herb, but its impact on the brain represents an intellectual fascination that transcends mere botany.
+Holy Basil might seem a modest herb, but its impact on the brain represents an intellectual fascination transcending mere botany.
 Here we encounter two particular features that compel our attention.

 First, consider the issue of chronic loud noise.
 This is not just a matter of urban inconvenience; it has been identified as a significant threat to public well-being.
-It's easy to overlook the profound damage that noise can cause beyond our auditory senses.
-But the assault on our hearing can extend to the heart, the endocrine system, and even the nervous system itself.
+It's easy to overlook the profound damage noise can cause beyond our auditory senses.
+But the assault on our hearing can extend to the heart, the endocrine system, and even the nervous system.

 The noise doesn't simply affect the quality of our environment; it invades our very biology, damaging DNA, suppressing neurotransmitters, and undermining the immune system's defenses.
 [2] But Holy Basil seems to offer a shield against this cacophony.
-The herb's ability to protect the brain from the onslaught of chronic noise is not only remarkable but scientifically verified.
+The herb's ability to protect the brain from the onslaught of chronic noise is remarkable and scientifically verified.

-Researchers found that a 70% extract of Holy Basil maintained neurotransmitter levels from noise stress.
+Researchers found that 70% of Holy Basil's extract maintained neurotransmitter levels from noise stress.
 [3] What was just a plant becomes a sort of biological armor against an environmental hazard.

 An excess of AChE can suppress acetylcholine, leading to the degradation of learning and memory, and it has particular relevance to neurodegenerative diseases like Alzheimer's.
 Japanese researchers found that both water-based and alcohol-based extracts of Holy Basil significantly decreased (AChE)activity, suggesting a real potential in managing cognitive dysfunction.
 [5]